 Once you learn the basic technique of how to repaint laminate furniture, you can transform it into anything you can imagine.
 Your former ugly furniture can become a great piece in a child’s playroom.
 It takes thinking a little outside of the box, but the rewards will be great when your child’s face lights up!

 Check your basement, attic, or storage shed for an old microwave cart.
 Turn on the imagination.
-Here are 5 smart upcycle ideas to put that microwave cart back to good use as a child’s toy.
+Here are five smart upcycling ideas to put that unwanted microwave cart back to good use as a child’s toy.

 1-CHILD’S LEMONADE STAND

 It looks like these young ladies know how to beat the heat and get their side hustle going at the same time!

 Mom repainted this microwave cart with chalk paint so that the girls can properly display their goods, turned the back of the cart towards the customer so that they can show their lemonade price.
 A simple canopy provides shade.

 I bet little ones with this snazzy rig would make brisk sales on a hot summer day!
 Who can resist lemonade?
 Not me.

 One smart parent transformed their old microwave cart into a pretend workbench for their child.
 They painted in gray to simulate Dad’s stainless steel and even attached a peg board for this young man or lady to hang tools on.
 Now that’s how you train up a future DIY warrior!

 Young girls and boys alike love to play with puppets!
 Encourage this imagination while they are young and uninhibited.
 Puppet play helps young children learn to process their feelings, solve problems, and teaches social skills.